 Sabudana Khichdi is a popular Indian dish made with sabudana (tapioca pearls), potatoes, roasted peanuts, and a few basic spices.
 This easy and gluten-free sabudana recipe is commonly prepared during the fasting season of Navratri, Mahashivratri, and Ganesh Chaturthi.

-I'm sharing a foolproof recipe with all the tips I've learned from Mom and through my experience so you can make the perfect, non-sticky Sabudana Khichdi every single time!!
+I'm sharing a foolproof recipe with all the tips I've learned from My Mom and through my experience, so you can make the perfect, non-sticky Sabudana Khichdi every single time.

 If you love sabudana like me, definitely check out these other favorite sabudana recipes Sabudana Vada and Sabudana Kheer.